Roger Watson (academic): Awards and recognition

 Watson delivered the Winifred Raphael Memorial Lecture in 2001.
 In 2017 Watson was inducted into the Sigma Theta Tau International Nurse Researcher Hall of Fame.
 That year, Watson also delivered the annual Elsie Stephenson Memorial Lecture at The University of Edinburgh.
 In 2022 he was awarded the Margaret Comerford Freda award for Editorial Leadership in Nursing Publication by the International Academy of Nursing Editors.

-Following military service as a Captain Royal Army Medical Corps(v) in the First Gulf War with 205 Scottish General Hospital RAMC(v) (now 205 Field Hospital) Watson was awarded the Gulf Medal, the Kuwait Liberation Medal (Saudi Arabia) and the Kuwait Liberation Medal (Kuwait).
+In 2023 Sigma Nursing European Region included Watson in the list celebrating Sigma's centenary by celebrating 100 nurses from the last 100 years in Europe.
+Watson is included in the Stanford list of top 2% scientists in his field.